 - Different ethnicities do in fact, age in different ways and are prone to different markers of aging.
-For example, wrinkling and skin elastosis is much more pronounced in Caucasians with lighter skin tones as they do not have the natural SPF factor of melanin that darker skinned people enjoy.
-Darker skinned patients on the other hand suffer more from pigmentation problems.
+For example, wrinkling and skin elastosis are much more pronounced in Caucasians with lighter skin tones as they do not have the natural SPF factor of melanin that darker-skinned people enjoy.
+Darker-skinned patients, on the other hand, suffer more from pigmentation problems.

-- When tested genetically, at least in this Boston based sample, many were found to be of mixed heritage, even if they self-identified as “black” or “caucasian.”
+- When tested genetically, at least in this Boston-based sample, many were found to be of mixed heritage, even if they self-identified as “Black” or “Caucasian.”
 People with mixed heritage may be susceptible to skin conditions or markers of aging typical of a different ethnicity than that to the ethnicity that they might self-identify with.
 In the study, the vast majority of the volunteers were found to be mixed, at least when looked at a genetic level.
-[See below Diagram 1 and Diagram 2]
+[See below Diagram 2 and Diagram 3]

 - Sun exposure is the most significant environmental stressor.

-- African descent women in their 60s appear younger than their Caucasian counterpart in the same age group, although in the 20s age group both appear similar in age.
+- African descent women in their 60s appear younger than their Caucasian counterparts in the same age group, although in the 20s age group both appear similar in age.

-- Sun protection is an extremely important factor in the speed at which people show aging markers (like sun spots in Asians and wrinkling in Caucasians), and in both Caucasian and African American women, those who claimed to be conscious of the sun or stay away from the sun are consistently more younger appearing.
+- Sun protection is an extremely important factor in the speed at which people show aging markers (like sunspots in Asians and wrinkling in Caucasians), and in both Caucasian and African American women, those who claimed to be conscious of the sun or stay away from the sun are consistently younger appearing.